jonrau1/AWS-ComplianceMachineDontStop/README.md

 - Basic Level Understanding of how AWS Security, Identity & Compliance Services Work with One Another
 - Basic Knowledge of Terraform Concepts & Commands Expertise (and Somewhere to Use it from)
 - Your own provider.tf file (https://www.terraform.io/docs/providers/aws/)
-- The Region Your Deploy this PoV to **Must Not Have** GuardDuty, Security Hub, or Config turned on
+- The Region You Deploy this PoV to **Must Not Have** GuardDuty, Security Hub, or Config Enabled!

 ### AWS Services Used
 - AWS Config (https://aws.amazon.com/config/)